jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 We have used Terraform for the deploy phase of other system components not featured in this work and plan to migrate SDHPC artifact deployment to Terraform in the future.

 The separation of build and deploy steps enables us to construct versioned VM binaries that can be used across development, test, and production environments.
-The deploy steps focus on customizations that meet the needs of specific environments, providing late-binding hooks and other customizations for dev, test, and prod clusters.
+The deploy steps focus on customizations that meet the needs of specific environments, providing late-binding hooks for dev, test, and prod clusters.

 <!---
 ### Core Infrastructure Builds